sub-arjun/phosphobot/README.md

 # Upgrade it with brew or with apt
 # sudo apt update && sudo apt install phosphobot
 # brew update && brew upgrade phosphobot
+# powershell -ExecutionPolicy ByPass -Command "irm https://raw.githubusercontent.com/phospho-app/phosphobot/main/install.ps1 | iex"
 ```

+This will:

+- on mac: use brew to install phosphobot
+- on linux: install phosphobot through apt
+- on windows: install a .exe

 ### 3. Make your robot move for the first time!